bparanj/rom/sixth_chapter.md

 Car.drive
 ```

 To view the Class method **drive()** as a singleton method, we need to shift the perspective.
 Shift the perspective from Car class to Car as an instance of Class.

-In order to view the Class method drive as a singleton method, you have to shift the perspective from Car class to Car as an instance of Class.
 We can define the drive class method like this:

 Car = Class.new